wenyang1208/fiery_dragon/README.md

 - If a player wins the game, the new game will start from that player then in clockwise direction.

+For the GUI framework, we also implement the home page of the game and buttons.

 In Sprint 4, we need to implement two required extensions along with one self-defined extension to the Fiery Dragon game.

 Required extensions:
-- New Dragon Card 1
+- New Dragon Card 1:
+  - Sends the current player to the closest and unoccupied cave which is behind that player.
+  - After sending the player to the nearest cave, the player has another chance to flip another dragon card to move forward.
+  - However, if the player who flips this new dragon card is at the cave, the turn will directly pass to the next player.

-- Loading and saving the game from/to an external (configuration) file
+- Loading and saving the game from/to an external (configuration) file:
+  - Our team has chosen to ...
+  -

 Self-defined extension:
 - Time limit per game round

-For the GUI framework, we also implement the home page of the game and buttons.

 # Documentation
 Refer to docs/Sprint3 for UML class diagrams and the review of each solution in Sprint 2.